Skip to main content

 For more information about wildland fire risk see the Eastern Area Wildland Long-Term Assessment

-Open burning requires a permit from the Town Forest Fire Warden. unless there is snow surrounding the open burning site.
-However, many towns have local ordinances that require a permit year round.
+Open burning requires a permit from the Town Forest Fire Warden unless there is snow surrounding the open burning site.
+However, many towns have local ordinances that require a permit year-round.
 Always check with your town fire warden before burning.

 Vermont is divided up into 5 Fire Danger Rating Areas (FDRA).
 A Fire Danger Rating Area is a geographic area relatively similar in climate, fuels and topography, within which the fire danger can be assumed to be uniform.
 Its size and shape is based on influences of fire danger, not political boundaries.
 Click here for a List of Towns in Each Fire Danger Rating Area.